 The narrative methods are also striking.
 A conventional shape is imparted by the fact that the story line follows the period of the summer renting of a country house: the opening is when the rental is taken up; and some of the sections into which the story is divided refer to the length of the rental: “We have been here two weeks…”; “Well, the Fourth of July is over!” ; “Hurrah!
 This is the last day,….” (the climax of events).
 Five sections are present, each one introduced by a phrase such as these.
 Try to find them all!

 Yet within this conventional outline the structure and narrative style are unusual.
-The text consists of an interweaving of descriptions of “elements”:
+Instruments of control govern the narrative shape:

-The narrator’s only companion is the paper to which she confides her thoughts and feelings.
+The narrator’s only trustworthy companion is the paper to which she confides her thoughts and feelings.
 Writing allows her to “speak.”
 Sometimes she “speaks” in her own genuine “voice,” but more often she parrots the discourses of her male-dominated society.
 All the other characters–the people around her–are respected members of society; they mediate the power of society to confine and control.

 The selection of the elements for discussion or description follows no set pattern.
 In its refusal of patterning–its maddening inconsistencies–the text resembles the pattern in the wallpaper.
-This is one level of a complex system of correspondences in Gilman’s story between the text itself and the fictional world that the text creates.
+This is one level of a complex system of correspondences in Gilman’s story between the text and the fictional world that the text creates.

 In addition, the movement of the story is governed by two contradictory impulses, so that pondering it can be an experience like vertigo.
 These contradictory impulses are:

-1. on the one hand, the conveying of more and more information, so that the narrator’s breakdown can be understood;
+- on the one hand, the conveying of more and more information, so that the narrator’s breakdown can be understood;

 C. Exposing Patriarchal Discourse

 To explain her case further: According to feminist adaptations of the ideas of the French psychoanalytic theorist, Jacques Lacan, all rational discourse belongs to the patriarchal Symbolic Order.
 This Order is initiated when the infant first learns language.
 Haney-Peritz goes on to suggest that through the miming or imitating embodied in the text in “The Yellow Wallpaper,” the failures of patriarchal discourse, the gaps and contradictions in the inescapable Symbolic Order, are exposed.
 Under this interpretation, “The Yellow Wallpaper” reveals how women are unavoidably “spoken” by patriarchy, deprived of an authentic “voice” or “writing.”
 At the very least, the textual discontinuities suggest that women’s self-expression is fragmented, that it cannot be whole, flowing, or consistent.
-The fact that we are reading the narrator’s story thus becomes subversive at a deep ideological level, because this text exposes patriarchal power structures, as mediated by language.
+The fact that we are reading the narrator’s story is therefore subversive at a deep ideological level, because her text exposes patriarchal power structures, as mediated by language.

 D. Symbolism